CardioMEMSTM HF System Post Approval Study

 baseline visit.
 This study will include experienced HM II LVAD implant centers as well as

-will be followed for up to 24 months post enrollment for survival, quality of life and
+be followed for up to 24 months post enrollment for survival, quality of life and functional

 C-Pulse Heart Assist Device pivOtal stUdy treatiNg paTients With modERate to Severe Heart Failure C-Pulse® System: A Heart Assist Device Pivotal IDE Study

 The C-Pulse® System is indicated for use in patients with moderate to severe heart failure